hindu-comm/weblogs/manasataramgini/2014/01/2014-01-25_the-teaching-of-the-yamoghanta.md

 court of rAjan avantivarman:

 tvaM hAlAhala-bhR^it karoShi manaso mUrchAM mamAli\~Ngito
-hAlAM naiva bibharmi naiva cha halaM mugdhe kathaM hAlikaH |
+hAlAM naiva bibharmi naiva cha halaM mugdhe kathaM hAlikaH \|
 satyaM hAlikataiva te samuchitAsaktasya govAhane
-vakroktyeti jito himAdri-sutayA smero harah pAtu vaH || 2
+vakroktyeti jito himAdri-sutayA smero harah pAtu vaH \|\| 2
 When embraced by me you make my mind dizzy – \\with the \[noxious\] hAlAhala you hold.\\by the beer and plow (water) you hold.\\
-Silly lady\!
+Silly lady!
 I hold neither beer nor a plow, how am I a plowman?
 Truth to be told the state of a plowman is appropriate for your attachment – \\to the bovine vehicle\\to plying the bovine.
 May hara smiling while thus defeated via use of vakrokti (ambiguous